-We are currently looking for additional clubs in District 6900 that would like to sponsor either an “outbound student” (from Georgia to another country) or an “inbound student” (from another country to Georgia), or even one of each, for the 2021/2022 school year.
-The costs to the club to sponsor an outbound and/or an inbound student are minimal.
+We are currently looking for additional clubs in District 6900 that would like to sponsor an “outbound student” (from Georgia to another country) or host an “inbound student” (from another country to Georgia), or even sponsor/host one of each, for the 2024 - 2025 school year.
+The costs to the club to sponsor an outbound or to host an inbound student are minimal.
 The primary requirements for a club to participate in the program are to have a sincere interest in promoting the ideals of the program, and to appoint a minimum of two dedicated volunteers, who must each pass a criminal background check, and complete some mandatory training on the program.
 Those volunteer positions are called Youth Exchange Officer and Youth Exchange Counselor.

-Applications for the 2021/2022 school year will open on August 1, 2020 and the application deadline is November 1, 2020.
+Applications for the 2024 - 2025 school year will open on August 1, 2023 and the application deadline is October 15, 2023.
 Student applicants must be 14 – 17 years old at the time that they apply.
 They should be near the top of their class, mature for their age, and have some proven leadership and foreign language acquisition skills.
 The program is open to all qualified students who reside in the district, including children and grandchildren of Rotarians, although no special preference is given to students with Rotarian family members.
 Students pay a non-refundable application fee of $150.00 to be considered for the program.
 The application process is highly competitive and only the very best candidates are selected.
 Applications are reviewed and interviews are conducted with student applicants and their families in November, by club level and district level trained program volunteers.
 Successful outbound student candidates are selected in December and they learn their assigned exchange country by January 1.
 (Rotary, and not the student, selects the country).
 From January through June, Future Outbound Candidates study their target language, attend two mandatory training sessions, learn all about Rotary and participate in Rotary service projects and events.
 Future Outbound Candidates who successfully complete their eight-month preparation period and become conversant in their new target language will graduate in June, and depart for their Rotary exchange year in July or August.
-For the next 11 months, the Georgia outbound students will live in their assigned country with three different host families, who are carefully selected by our Rotarian partners overseas, and they will attend high school, participate in Interact and Rotary meetings as well as service projects.
-Upon their return they will attend “rebound” training and orientation, and then visit Rotary clubs in the district over the next year to make presentations about their experience.
+For the next 10 -11 months, the Georgia outbound students live in their assigned country with three different host families, who are carefully selected by our Rotarian partners overseas, and they attend high school, participate in Interact and Rotary meetings as well as service projects.
+Upon their return they attend “rebound” training and orientation, and then visit Rotary clubs in the district over the next year to make presentations about their experience.
+The in-kind scholarship, valued at over $24,000 covers room and board, tuition, and a monthly stipend for the student.
 The all-inclusive cost for the program, which is paid by the student and/or his or her family, is a flat fee of $5500.00.
-There is no cost to a Rotary club to award a Rotary Youth Exchange Scholarship to an outbound student in the Rotary Youth Exchange program.
+There is no cost to a Rotary club to award a Rotary Youth Exchange scholarship to an outbound student in the Rotary Youth Exchange program.